-The concierge is on site 24/7.
-In addition to the above cleaning and maintenance staff would also be present.
-2.2 Approximate maximum number of residents and visitors at any one time: 340 Maximum number of residents at any one time would be 272 based on 4 No. residents per flat.
-The only members of the public present should be visitors of the occupants, with an estimated maximum of 68 persons on the basis of 1 person visiting each flat at any one time.
-3.0 OCCUPANTS ESPECIALLY AT RISK FROM FIRE Particulars Relevant Photographs 3.1 Is there any sleeping accommodation on the premises?
-Yes The block provides sleeping accommodation within 68 No. flats.
+The block provides sleeping accommodation within 19 No. flats.
 3.2 Are there any persons in the building who are in an isolated location or working alone?
-No A2Dominion has a current policy that covers all aspects of staff safety including Lone Working [ref Personal Safety HS-PR-008] Its provisions are kept under review by the Health & Safety Department.
-3.3 Are there any other persons on the premises who are unable to react quickly to an emergency as a result of No their physical or mental state?
-The occupancy profile of the residents within the block is unknown.
+No A2Dominion has a current policy that covers all aspects of staff safety including Lone Working [ ref Personal Safety HS-PR-008 ] Its provisions are kept under review by the Health & Safety Department 3.3 Are there any other persons on the premises who are unable to react quickly to an emergency as a result of their physical or mental state?
+No The occupancy profile of the residents within the block is unknown.
 It is no longer deemed to be acceptable to assume that all residents are capable of self-evacuation.
 The responsible person should engage with residents to ascertain that all are capable of self-evacuation from the premises should the need arise.
 Where residents are identified as not able to self-evacuate a Person Centred fire risk assessment should be undertaken.
 Guidance found within the Fire Safety In Specialised Housing guide may be of assistance to carry this out.
 Refer to Action Plan 4.0 FIRE LOSS EXPERIENCE Particulars Relevant Photographs 4.1 Have there been any recorded incidents of fires on the premises in recent years?
 No Not aware of any previous incidents.
+1

 5.0 OTHER RELEVANT INFORMATION Particulars Relevant Photographs 5.1 Is there any other relevant information that might have a bearing on fire risk in the building or; may affect the validity of this fire risk assessment?
 No The findings of the fire risk assessment are limited to the scope of type 1 fire risk assessment as commissioned by A2Dominion.
-6.0 RELEVANT FIRE SAFETY LEGISLATION Particulars Relevant Photographs 6.1 Fire Safety Legislation: RRFSO 2005 6.2 Name(s) of Enforcing Authority: London Fire & Emergency Planning Authority

-6.3 Other Legislation: Housing Act 2004 6.4 The legislation to which 6.3 makes reference is enforced by: N/A 6.5 Are there any outstanding alterations, enforcement or prohibition notices served on the premises?
-No Not aware of any previous enforcement notices.
+6.0 RELEVANT FIRE SAFETY LEGISLATION Particulars Relevant Photographs 6.1 Fire Safety Legislation: RRFSO 2005 6.2 Name(s) of Enforcing Authority: London Fire & Emergency Planning Authority 6.3 Other Legislation: Housing Act 2004 6.4 The legislation to which 6.3 makes reference is enforced by: N/A 6.5 Are there any outstanding alterations, enforcement or prohibition notices served on the premises? Νο

 6.6 General Comments: The published fire safety guidance referred to in carrying out the FRA is the LGA Fire Safety in Purpose Built Blocks of Flats document.